NethermindEth/nethermind/.github/pull_request_template.md

+# Description

+>Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.
+**THIS WILL BE USED IN RELEASE NOTES**

+Description here
-Fixes | Closes | Resolves #
+Fixes # (issue)

-> Anything marked as optional that you didn't need to fill in, please remove it from the PR description.
-Choose one of the keywords above to refer to the issue this PR solves, followed by the issue number (e.g Fixes # 666).
-If there is no issue, remove the line.
-Remove this note after reading.

-## Changes:
--

-## Types of changes
+## Type of change

-What types of changes does your code introduce?
-_Put an `x` in the boxes that apply_
+Please delete options that are not relevant.

-- [ ] Bugfix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation Update
+- [ ] Refactoring (includes code styling changes etc)
-- [ ] Code style update (formatting, renaming)
+- [ ] This change requires a documentation update
+	- If marked - put a docs PR link here

+# How Has This Been Tested?

+>Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

+*Short Testing Description*

+**Scenarios executed by me:**
+- [ ] Test A
-- [ ] Refactoring (no functional changes, no api changes)
+- [ ] Test B

+**Test Configuration used during dev testing**:
+* OS version: *to be filled*
+* CL client used: *to be filled*
+* etc

+**Scenarios or areas worth to be checked by QA**
+*Fill any additional details which may help QA team to test this feature better*

+# Checklist:

+- [ ] My code follows the style guidelines of this project
-- [ ] Build related changes
+- [ ] I have performed a self-review of my own code
-- [ ] Other (please describe):
+- [ ] I have commented my code, particularly in hard-to-understand areas

-## Testing
-**Requires testing**

-- [ ] Yes
+- [ ] I have made corresponding changes to the documentation
-- [ ] No
+- [ ] My changes generate no new warnings

-**In case you checked yes, did you write tests??**
+- [ ] I have added tests that prove my fix is effective or that my feature works

-- [ ] Yes
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] No
+- [ ] Any dependent changes have been merged and published in downstream modules

-**Comments about testing , should you have some** (optional)

-## Further comments (optional)

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...